 Consider a blade with a higher TPI (Teeth Per Inch) for cuts in hardwoods or clean finished cuts in any material.
 The higher the tooth count, the finer the finish.
 No matter what you choose, make sure to replace the blade when it dulls – it’s safer and much easier on the saw’s motor.

-Pro Tip: High tooth count blades cost more than low tooth count, but the best can eliminate the need to sand the edge.
+Pro Tip: High tooth count blades cost more than low tooth count, but the best can eliminate the need to sand the edges of your wood.

 There’s some variability in the maximum miter and bevel ranges but all saws will be able to cut 45°.
 You’ll find some compound saws with a 48° range and some dual compound saws with asymmetric ranges like 50° to the left and 62° to the right.
 There are some tricks of the trade for cutting odd angles, but that’s beyond our scope here.
 For nearly all intents and purposes, except for some odd angles for skilled carpenters, any miter saw will have the necessary angle ranges.